 Automation Anywhere has counterparts for many of UiPath’s features, but they aren’t as efficient.
 However, one thing that makes Automation Anywhere shine is its ease of scalability.
 AA dynamically adjusts bot capacity to the current needs and has excellent script reuse functionalities.
 Still, remember that Automation Anywhere is not capable of working with on-premise deployments.

 Automation reduces human effort, but it needs to be implemented by the right people.
 Thus, one of the crucial factors when choosing the solution vendor is the RPA Developers’ availability.

-UiPath goes the extra mile to ensure there’s no shortage of experienced devs with its platform.
-Between free Community Edition, UiPath Academy, and certifications, it’s easy to find and hire UiPath developers.
+UiPath goes the extra mile to ensure no shortage of experienced devs with its platform.
+Between free Community Edition, UiPath Academy, and certifications, finding and hiring UiPath developers is easy.

 Automation Anywhere University and instructor-led classes give budding devs a great opportunity to become AA-savvy.
 Still, the platform is bound to have fewer developers available simply due to being only the second-most popular RPA tool.

 No matter how powerful the tool is, it won’t succeed if you fail to get your employees on board.
 And that’s so much easier if the solution is intuitive and easy to use.

 The number of work non-programmers need to put into getting started with UiPath and AA is comparable.
 As UiPath is built around a visual, drag-and-drop interface, it may initially seem easier to use—choose a process, put its steps on your visual workspace, hook them up together with pre-defined connectors, et voila—you’ve just automated your workflow.
 However, it also relies on C#, and in most cases, it will ultimately require some understanding of the language’s basics.